 In 1971, a young American oleh named Michael Swirsky hatched the idea of an educational framework in Jerusalem that would provide entrée to the world of Jewish religious learning with no other agenda than to facilitate knowledge.
 Its approach was to be non-denominational and open-ended, combining the spiritual seriousness and non-instrumentalism of the yeshiva with the intellectual openness and tolerance of the university.
 A one-year, noncredit study program would be tailored to post-college young adults, primarily from North America.

 Swirsky spent the next year securing support, designing a curriculum, assembling a faculty and student body, and setting up a physical facility.
 The institute, which he gave the name Pardes—suggestive of the mystery, multifacetedness, and fruitfulness of Torah—opened its doors in the fall of 1972 with a student body of 25.
 Among the original teachers were Adin Steinsaltz, David Hartman, and Eliezer Schweid, with teaching assistants who included Menahem Froman and Dov Berkovits.
 (Click here for a full description of the original faculty).
-Swirsky directed the institute in 1972 and 1973 and Berkovits from then until 1978.
-(See video below).
+Swirsky directed the Institute in 1972 and 1973 and Berkovits from then until 1977 (See video below).
 Rabbi Levi Lauer directed Pardes from 1977 to 1994 and Rabbi Danny Landes assumed the position in 1995 and remained at Pardes as Director and Rosh Yeshiva until 2016.
 Michael Rosenzweig was named President and CEO in 2012 and stepped down in 2016.
 In 2017, Rabbi Leon Morris was appointed President and continues to serve in this role.

 Pardes began with the unacknowledged support of the World Zionist Organization, which provided the physical facility and overhead, with salaries coming from student tuition.
 This arrangement continued until 1987, when the Institute became an independent, self-sustaining entity.